 In the end, Lloyd Dobbler becomes valuable as he helps Diane, someone who seemed un-getable as Valedictorian but learned her future wasn’t what she thought it would be.
 (Amazing performance by John Mahoney as her dad!)
 Lloyd Dobbler isn’t just love-sick now, he’s a dimensional person on equal ground.

 The title Say Anything exemplifies one more Crucially Vital Extremely Indispensable Important thing about Romantic Comedies.
 Like in real life, love is about knowing and loving yourself just as much as it is about loving someone else.
 And as I write about all the time, it’s about expressing ourselves with clarity, respect, authenticity, and some humor if ya got it.
-So, doesn’t have to be anything that you say, but when you love someone, like Baby, Lloyd Dobbler, Samantha, Harry and Hitch, go ahead and say something.
+So, doesn’t have to be anything that you say, but like Baby, Lloyd Dobbler, Samantha, Harry, and Hitch, when you love someone go ahead and say something.

 (Not in a text!)